We have something a bit different for you today – an interesting look back at our original headquarters in Belfast city centre.

 Preston originally lived at College Square East in the town centre (1843), but later moved to the Antrim Road, a highly desirable residential area, where he resided at Dunmore House with his family.

-Dunmore House later became the residence of one of Ulster’s greatest photographers, W A Green (his collection is at the Ulster Folk Musuem) but was demolished in the 1950s to make way for Dunmore Stadium, famous for its dog track racing and stock car events
+Dunmore House later became the residence of one of Ulster’s greatest photographers, W A Green (his collection is at the Ulster Folk Museum) but was demolished in the 1950s to make way for Dunmore Stadium, famous for its dog track racing and stock car events

 Sir John became Mayor of Belfast in 1877 (the title Lord Mayor was not used until Belfast received it’s charter as a city in 1888) and was knighted the following year.